mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 func main() {
   c := make(chan int) // works buffered or not
-  go writer(c) // runs in a new goroutine reader(c) // runs in current goroutine
+  go sender(c) // runs in a new goroutine receiver(c) // runs in current goroutine
 }
 ```